On Hardness and Approximation of Broadcasting in Structured Graphs: Introduction

-\item For finding optimal broadcast schemes in graphs of bounded bandwidth, we exploit the fact that a bandwidth-$k$ ordering restricts each vertex to neighbors within a sliding window of $\oh(k)$ vertices.
-This allows us to describe the status of any partial broadcast tree using a compact boundary state and use a dynamic programming approach which has a table with $n$ rows (one for each prefix of the ordering) and at most $n^{\oh(k^2)}$ states per row, giving a total size bounded by $f(k)\cdot n^{\oh(k^2)}$.
+\item For finding optimal broadcast schemes in graphs of bounded cutwidth, we exploit the fact that a cutwidth-$k$ ordering restricts each vertex to neighbors within a sliding window of $\oh(k)$ vertices.
+This allows us to describe the status of any partial broadcast tree using a compact boundary state and use a dynamic programming approach which has a table with $n$ rows (one for each prefix of the ordering) and at most $f(k)\cdot n^{k}$ states per row, giving a total size bounded by $f(k)^2\cdot n^{2k+1}$, in which $f(.)$ is a function of $k$ that is independent of $n$.